Elysian0987/Blockchain/Crowd Funding/README.md

-# Elysian Blockchain
+# Blockchain Crowd Funding

 ## Introduction
-Welcome to the Elysian Crowd Funding repository, a simple blockchain implementation using JavaScript.
+Welcome to the Blockchain Crowd Funding repository, a simple blockchain implementation using JavaScript.
 This project aims to provide a basic understanding of blockchain concepts and their applications.

 ## Features
 - **Node Management**: The blockchain includes a simple node management system, allowing for the creation and management of nodes.